JurajNyiri/HomeAssistant-Tavos/README.md

 Sensor entities in format of sensor.tavos*water_outage*_city/street_ will be created.

 - State of the entity becomes nonempty if there is upcoming water outage for that monitored city/street
-- Attributes of the entity list all the current outages
+- Attribute "outages" of the entity list all the current outages
-- If there are no current outages, sensor will be completely empty and that is expected.
+- Attribute "last_update" of the entity shows the last time the website has been updated and whether there are no current outages.

 ### Usage example